pwa-builder/PWABuilder/docs/builder/store-promotion.md

    <img src="/assets/builder/store-promotion/tests-passed.png" alt="The success screen on the PWABuilder token promotion page.">
 </div>

 7. Sign in with a personal Microsoft account.
-You can create for free [here.](https://account.microsoft.com/account)
+You can create one for free [here.](https://account.microsoft.com/account)

 8. You will need to accept the promotion terms before you can view your token.